1873 South Australian football season

-The 1873 South Australian football season was the eleventh year of interclub football in South Australia.
-It was notable due to the attempts of to create a standardised set of rules.
-Partly due to this, Adelaide were in recess for interclub games until 1875, meaning Kensington and Port Adelaide were the only teams competing in 1873.
+The 1873 South Australian football season was the fourth year of interclub football in South Australia.

+Prior to 1877, football in South Australia was yet to be formally organised by a single body and as a result there were two main sets of rules in use across the state.
+Due to this called for a meeting with the other two clubs Adelaide and Port Adelaide in an attempt to create a standardised set of rules at a meeting held on 10 May 1873 in which each club sent three delegates.
+Following a break down when practice matches were advertised, Adelaide then went in recess for interclub games until 1875, meaning Kensington and Port Adelaide were the only senior teams competing in 1873.

-Opening Intraclub games
+Opening Intraclub games (3 May 1873)

 The football season opened on Saturday 3rd May 1873.
 Reports of the opening practices in connection with the Adelaide, Kensington, and Port Adelaide were given.